Geoogolla/enterprise-docs/docs/administrator-guide/authentication/single-sign-on/oauth-2.0/amazon-cognito.md

         Client Secret
     </td>
     <td>
-        The Client ID you get after registered the Bold Reports application in Amazon Cognito website.
+        The Client Secret is obtained after registering the Bold Reports application on the Amazon Cognito website.
     </td>
 </tr>
 </tr>